-The exhibition made clear that, contrary to the claims of figures like MacDonald and Lindsay, art was not an endless repetition and refinement of old forms but a process of constantly pushing the boundaries; a neverending challenge to make new aesthetic discoveries.
-It declared in no uncertain terms that there were no specially anointed techniques or subject matter; that everything was valid.
+The exhibition made clear that, contrary to the claims of figures like MacDonald and Lindsay, art was not an endless repetition and refinement of old forms, but a process of constant pushing of boundaries; a neverending challenge to make new aesthetic discoveries.
+It declared in no uncertain terms that there were no specially anointed techniques or subjects; that everything was valid.

-Obviously these ideas were not new to the most progressive local artists but for ordinary people these conceptions and the artistic results came like a thunderbolt and demanded that they make a choice.
-Above all it was the intersection of these artistic trends with masses of people that decisively changed the atmosphere and generated a new confidence and audacity amongst the most far-sighted and talented local artists such as Sidney Nolan, Albert Tucker, Arthur Boyd, John Perceval, Yosl Bergner and others.
+While these ideas were not new to the most progressive artists, they came like a thunderbolt to many ordinary people, confronting them with the need to determine where they stood.

+In the final analysis, it was the intersection of the new artistic trends with the willingness of significant layers of the population to break out of the old strictures that decisively changed the atmosphere.
+And this, in turn, generated a new confidence and audacity amongst the most farsighted and talented local artists such as Sidney Nolan, Albert Tucker, Arthur Boyd, John Perceval and Yosl Bergner.

-Degenerates and Perverts tends to downplay the potentcy of this complex and decisive social interaction.
-Notwithstanding this weakness, Eileen Chanin and Steven Miller have written an important book and one that all those interested in the history of the visual arts in Australia should study.
+Degenerates and Perverts tends to downplay the potency of this complex and decisive social interaction.
+Notwithstanding this weakness, wsws.org/contact

+Eileen Chanin and Steven Miller have written an important book and one that should be studied by all those interested in the history of the visual arts in Australia.